 Nunes' FISA memo sparks reactions from politicians

-The House Permanent Select Committee on Intelligence released on Friday a controversial four-page memo claiming to show improper use of surveillance by the FBI and Justice Department in the Russia investigation.
+The House Permanent Select Committee on Intelligence released on Friday a controversial four-page memo claiming to show improper use of surveillance by the FBI and Justice Department during the 2016 presidential campaign.

 The news comes after the House Intelligence Committee voted on Monday night to release the memo.
 President Trump then had five days to review the document and choose whether to release it to the public.